aws/aws-parallelcluster/docs/configuration.rst

 scheduler
 """""""""
-Scheduler to be used with the cluster.
+Defines the cluster scheduler.
 Valid options are sge, torque, slurm, or awsbatch.

-If you're using awsbatch, please take a look at the :ref:`networking setup <awsbatch_networking>`.
+If the scheduler is awsbatch, please take a look at the :ref:`networking setup <awsbatch_networking>`.

 Defaults to sge. ::